HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *Amnesia:33* - set of thirty-three memory vulnerabilities affecting IoT devices

-*attack vector* - Path or method used to attack a system, with intention to gain unprivileged access to a system asset
+*attack vector* - path or method used to attack a system, with intention to gain unprivileged access to a system asset

-*brute force attack* - Systematic attack where each possible secret key is tried one by one in order
+*brute force attack* - systematic attack where each possible secret key is tried one by one in order

 *cipher* - an algorithm for performing encryption or decryption

+*code lifting attack* - taking a binary as is to use on another compatible hardware

 *denial of service* - a way to interrupt a service